It is the season of giving and gratitude. If ever there was a band who embodied this sentiment in both name and spirit, it was the Grateful Dead.

-As bassist Phil Lesh recalls, guitarist Jerry Garcia “picked up an old Britannica World Language Dictionary … [and] … In that silvery elf-voice he said to me, ‘Hey, man, how about the Grateful Dead?’”
+As bassist Phil Lesh recalls, Jerry Garcia “picked up an old Britannica World Language Dictionary … [and] … In that silvery elf-voice he said to me, ‘Hey, man, how about the Grateful Dead?’”

-Jerry had a similar memory of the event, noting that “It was one of those moments, you know, like everything else went blank, diffuse, just sort of oozed away, and there was GRATEFUL DEAD in big, black letters edged all around in gold, man, blasting out at me, such a stunning combination.”
+Jerry had a similar memory of the event.
+The guitarist, who was under the influence of a pychedelic drug called DMT at the time, describes it as “one of those moments, you know, like everything else went blank, diffuse, just sort of oozed away, and there was GRATEFUL DEAD in big, black letters edged all around in gold, man, blasting out at me, such a stunning combination.”

 The Ship of the Sun